joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 There are many strange TS types problems encountered in the development of `jsx-sfc`, some may be the current limitation of TS.
 Fortunately, these problems can be solved at present.
 [I recorded them in this issue.](https://github.com/joe-sky/jsx-sfc/issues/1)

+> Some of the problems mentioned above should be the limitation of TS itself.
+You can also refer to the description of the [Vue v3 documentation in the TS adaptation section](https://v3.vuejs.org/guide/typescript-support.html).

 ## Roadmap

 ### Optimize compiled code

 The compiled code of `jsx-sfc` has a few optimization space yet, which can continue to improve the runtime performance.
 I will gradually start to optimize it.
+[Here is an optimization idea to be implement in the future.](https://github.com/joe-sky/jsx-sfc/projects/1#card-64682275)

 ### About better syntax

 If better syntax implementation details are found and if they're not compatible with v1.0 syntax, I will summarize them and arrange them to v2.0 implementation.
+This [new syntax](https://github.com/joe-sky/jsx-sfc/projects/1#card-64518964) may be added in the future, we can use TS function overload to implement it, so that the existing API of 1.x will not be break.

 ## Change Logs